puma13992/cinematography/README.md

   ![Edit glossary item form](/documentation/features/edit-glossary-form.png)

+- Unauthenticated users are redirected to the homepage and receive an error message via an alert.

 - **Delete a glossary item**

   - If the user is the creator of the glossary item, he/she can delete it by clicking on the three dots to get to the drop-down delete icon on the glossary page or the single glossary item page.
   - Clicking the delete icon will delete the glossary item.
-There is no extra confirmation.
+There is an extra confirmation via a modal.

   ![Delete glossary item message](/documentation/features/message-glossary-deleted.png)